andreisperid/E-TKT/docs/about.md

 I knew I could easily buy a brand new modern electronic thermal label printer ([such as Brother](https://www.brother-usa.com/products/pth110bp)), but something about the vintage embossed finish fascinated me.
 Also, these new models use expensive [proprietary cartridges](https://www.brother-usa.com/products/tze335) that create a lot of trash after use.

-After all, even though the pressing mechanism was poorly made, the characters' carousel was pretty sturdy and sharp.
+After all, even though the pressing mechanism was poorly made, the daisy wheel was pretty sturdy and sharp.
 So I thought: can I build over its principles to create a functional device?
 If so, then why not make it *physical-digital?*

 ...why bother mixing an archaic printing method with current automation and connectivity features?
 Because *why not?* It was a technological blind spot to be explored!